Missing Kids and Their Bicycles - Cases of Dario Cicolecchia, Janice Pockett, and Others

 The name of the convicted murderer was Roland Kubler.
 In the episode of Forensic Files, which was called "Micro-clues" and which aired on December 18th, 1997, Kubler was examined.

 That's interesting because there are other cases where children have gone missing with only their bicycles found.
-It could be that leaving their bicycles in a visible spot is part of the chain of events into what caused them to go missing.
+It could be that leaving their bicycles in a visible spot is part of the chain of events that caused them to go missing.
 You can see how a pedophile would be 'triggered' into action when presented with a secluded area and hints of children nearby.

 The missing person's case of Janice Pockett comes to mind for me.
 She has been missing from Tolland, Connecticut since July 26th, 1973.
 She owned a green bicycle that would definitely be recognized as a child's bicycle with its banana seat.